 The Trouble with Diagnosing Asthma

-Approximately 339 million people across the globe suffer from asthma, and asthma-related deaths affect the lives of three families every day.
-Of these, up to two-thirds of deaths due to asthma attacks are preventable.
+Approximately 339 million people across the globe suffer from asthma, and asthma-related deaths affect the lives of three families daily.
+Of these, up to two-thirds of deaths due to attacks are preventable.

 Inadequate treatment and poor management as well as issues with diagnosis contribute to the morbidity and mortality in asthma patients.
-Even today, up to 30% of asthma patients are misdiagnosed and subsequently do not receive the care they need to manage their disorder.
+Even today, up to 30% of patients are misdiagnosed and do not receive the care needed to manage their disorder.

-For example, in the UK more than 120,000 asthma patients may be at risk of a life-threatening asthma attack due to unsafe prescribing practices, and someone is admitted to hospital every eight minutes because of an asthma attack.
+In the UK over 120,000 patients are at risk of a life-threatening asthma attack due to unsafe prescribing practices.
+Someone is admitted to hospital every eight minutes because of an asthma attack.

-Diagnosing asthma can be challenging in some cases, considering that the symptoms of some diseases present themselves in a similar way to asthma.
+Diagnosing asthma is challenging in some cases, considering that the symptoms of some diseases present themselves in a similar way.
 Conventional diagnostic techniques, including peak flow and spirometry, provide inadequate insight as many of these strategies only evaluate airflow rather than airway inflammation.
 The lack of an inflammation assessment in diagnostics is a leading contributor to misdiagnosis in this patient population.

 Using FeNO to Diagnose Asthma

 Over the past decade, scientific discoveries have advanced the understanding of asthma, particularly biomarkers contained in the exhaled breath.
-Fractional exhaled nitric oxide (FeNO) in exhaled breath represents one objective biomarker test that can identify asthma patients who are more likely to experience benefit from corticosteroids.
+Fractional exhaled nitric oxide (FeNO) in exhaled breath represents one objective biomarker test that can identify asthma patients.
+These are more likely to experience benefit from corticosteroids.

 FeNO has been shown to be a safe and complementary objective method for the quantification of airway inflammation specifically for asthma patients, and reliability of this biomarker is also high according to both animal and human studies.